 From this group of posters—expected to be more than 700—a group of AMA members, medical students, residents and fellows will be selected, with the top five poster presentations from the event being presented before a panel of judges on Dec.
 8.

-The final group of five posters represents the innovative thinking needed to drive medicine forward.
-The finalists cover a wide variety of topics, including the effects of electronic cigarettes, ventilator access during the pandemic and emotional intelligence in relation to burnout.
+If last year’s AMA Research Challenge version of the event is any indication, the final group of posters is likely to represent the innovative thinking needed to drive medicine forward.
+The 2020 finalists covered a wide variety of topics, including the effects of electronic cigarettes, ventilator access during the pandemic and emotional intelligence in relation to burnout.

-In advance of the contest, trainees may wonder, what does it take to create an award-winning poster?
-We asked Vineet Arora, MD, MAPP, one of the four judges for the AMA Research Challenge to offer her insight.
-In addition to judging the contest, Dr. Arora is assistant dean for scholarship and discovery at the University of Chicago’s Pritzker School of Medicine.
+What does it take to create a winning poster?
+We asked Vineet Arora, MD, MAPP, one of the four judges for the 2020 AMA Research Challenge to offer her insight.
+In addition to judging the contest, Dr. Arora is assistant dean for scholarship and discovery at the University of Chicago Pritzker School of Medicine.

 Physicians aren’t experts in every aspect of care, so it’s very difficult to find something that will resonate with every judge, Dr. Arora said.